 The Health Care FSA is available only with:

-Participants in the Anthem BCBS HDHP with HSA or Kaiser HMO HDHP may not participate in the Health Care FSA.
+Participants in the Anthem BCBS HDHP or Kaiser HMO HDHP may not participate in the Health Care FSA.

 With a Health Care FSA, your savings can be used toward your doctor visit copays, deductible expenses, as well as dental and vision care needs.
 Your entire Health Care FSA election is available to you on January 1, even if you haven’t yet saved the full amount.